spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-customer-account-management-agent-assist-feature.md

 {% info_block warningBox "Verification" %}

-Ensure that the Agent can get the access token with valid credentials by sending the request:
+Ensure that the agent can get the access token with valid credentials by sending the request:

 **Request sample**